microsoft/FrameworkDetector/docs/Frameworks/ComCtl.md

 ## Summary

-The Microsoft Common Controls (ComCtl) is a set of windows that are implemented by the common control library, Comctl32.dll, which is a DLL included with the Windows operating system.
+Microsoft Common Controls (ComCtl) is a set of windows that are implemented by the common control library, Comctl32.dll, which is a DLL included with the Windows operating system.

 **Website:** [ComCtl Docs](https://learn.microsoft.com/windows/win32/controls/common-controls-intro)